python/cpython/Doc/library/sys.rst

 .. function:: getandroidapilevel()

-   Return the build time API version of Android as an integer.
+   Return the build-time API level of Android as an integer.
+This represents the minimum version of Android this build of Python can run on.
+For runtime version information, see :func:`platform.android_ver`.

    .. availability:: Android.